ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 sudo rm /usr/bin/python
 sudo ln -s /usr/bin/python3 /usr/bin/python
 ```
-### Check Configuration:
+### Check Installation:
 Check with the following command:
 ```
 python --version
 ```
 It should show: 3.6.9.
-It is recommended to install same version shown in this tutorial to avoid additional problem.
+Install same version shown in this tutorial to avoid additional problem.
 ### Note (Aditional Info):
 - If you install python2 anytime after creating the symlink, the symlink will automatically be removed by your system & the system will start to import python2 when called as 'python'.
 - Don't try to undo python symbolic link step by reversing the order, otherwise the system will break & you will loose your terminal.